QubesOS/qubes-doc/basics_user/doc-guidelines.md

 Once you foo, make sure to close the baz before fooing the next bar.
 ```

-[Here][version-example] is a good example of a page that is correctly subdivided to account for version-specific differences.
 Subdividing the page into clearly-labeled sections for each version has several benefits:

  * It preserves good content for older (but still supported) versions.